 QMForge has been created using the following dependencies:

-QMForge has only been extensively tested on Mac OS X Snow Leopard and Mountain Lion, as well as Windows XP.
-However, it should work with Mac OS X Lion and Windows 7.
+QMForge has only been extensively tested on Mac OS X Snow Leopard and Mavericks, as well as Windows XP.
+However, it should work with Mac OS X Lion and Mountain Lion, and Windows 7.

 If you do attempt to run and/or install QMForge from the Source Code, I cannot guarantee success with different version of those dependencies, and thus, will provide very limited support.